How is Zeffy free?

 60. Custom merchandise

-Can you ever have enough dog-print cozy hoodies?
+Can you ever have enough dog-print cosy hoodies?
 Or cat-themed blankets?
 We didn't think so.
 Keep things interesting by asking your community to help with designs.
-Make limited run merchandise.
-And try to offer things that make sense for your nonprofit organization.
+Make limited-run merchandise.
+And try to offer things that make sense for your charitable organisation.

 61. Patient stories campaign

-Real stories from real patients are always a successful way for nonprofit organizations to raise money.
+Real stories from real patients are always a successful way for charitable organisations to raise money.
 Cancer survivors, family members, doctors, everyone has a story to tell and their stories can offer support to those in need and encourage others to donate.

 62. Impactful stories campaign

-Real stories from real people are always a successful way for nonprofit organizations to raise money.
+Real stories from real people are always a successful way for charitable organisations to raise money.
 Everyone has a story to tell and their stories can offer support to those in need and encourage others to donate.
-Reach out to the people you've helped, friends and family, members of your team—anyone with a story to tell—and help them tell their stories any way they feel comfortable.
+Reach out to the people you've helped, friends and family, members of your team, anyone with a story to tell, and help them tell their stories in whichever way they feel comfortable.

 63. Online silent auction